 Pressure washing is a cleaning method that uses highly pressurized water to clean surfaces.
 For commercial pressure washing, the water pressure can go over 4000 psi and 10 gpm (gallons per minute).
 This much pressure is incredibly effective in getting rid of the most stubborn stains and buildup, but it can also easily destroy property, as well as cause severe injury.

-If you’re thinking of pressure washing your building facade, check out the steps below to learn how to do it properly!
+If you’re thinking of cleaning facade using high pressure, check out the steps below to learn how to do it properly!

 1. Learn how to use the pressure washer

 There are various types of pressure washing machines out there, and the way one is operated may greatly differ with another depending on the model and manufacturer.

 You should always read the manual before operating the machine.
 Though it may be tempting to use the highest pressure available in the settings of your equipment, doing so may damage the paint job or even the masonry of your building.

 Reading the manual helps you adjust the pressure of the washer, and it also instructs you on which nozzle to use for your purpose.
 This is incredibly important for you to get the best cleanse without causing any damage to the building.

 2. Prepare the building facade for pressure washing

 Never just apply pressurized water to a surface without prior preparation.
 Before pressure washing a building facade, thoroughly inspect it for cracks and holes.
 These minor damages have to be remeied with a waterproof caulk and allowed to dry prior to pressure washing.
 Otherwise, you risk damaging the building facade through these vulnerable points.